hikeventures/hikeventures.github.io/_posts/best/2015-04-16-best-outdoor-case-for-macbook-pro-13.markdown

 This case might be also quite handy if you drive to your cottage on the countryside or if you plan to do some outdoor photography sessions where you need your MacBook to edit or manage your pictures and videos on the spot or just want to save your pictures on your hard drive.

-Alternatively, you might also consider taking a <a href="http://amzn.to/1J7wqxd" rel=“nofollow”>WD My Passport Wireless</a> if you only plan to store pictures.
+Alternatively, you might also consider taking a <a href="http://amzn.to/1J7wqxd" rel="nofollow">WD My Passport Wireless</a> if you only plan to store pictures.

 <a href="https://www.flickr.com/photos/90204224@N07/17142212046"><img src="https://farm8.staticflickr.com/7629/17142212046_3ac6af68aa_b.jpg" width="100%" alt="Thule Gauntlet - Best MacBook Pro Case for Outdoors"></a>